Men's Hockey Asia Cup

 The Men's Hockey Asia Cup is a men's international field hockey tournament organized by the Asian Hockey Federation.
 The winning team becomes the champion of Asia and qualifies for the FIH Hockey World Cup.

-South Korea are the defending champions winning the 2022 edition.
+India are the defending champions, having won the 2025 edition.

+The next edition is scheduled to take place in 2029.
 South Korea have won the most titles with five.
-India and Pakistan have both won the tournament three times.
+India are the next with four titles won and Pakistan have won the tournament three times.

-The hosts together with six highest-ranked teams from the previous edition are qualified directly for the tournament, they are joined by the top team from the Men's AHF Cup or the top two teams if the host is already qualified.
+The hosts together with the six highest-ranked teams from the previous edition directly qualify for the tournament.
+They are joined by the top team from the Men's AHF Cup or the top two teams, if the host is already qualified.